 Centrelink fraud is a serious offence and the consequences can be significant.
 If you lie to Centrelink about your circumstances, you may receive benefits that you would otherwise not be entitled to.
 Courts view Centrelink fraud very seriously and if found guilty you could face a sentence of imprisonment and will be required to repay the debt to Centrelink.
+The team at Kingston Fox Lawyers can help you with your case.

 The most common offence charged is obtain a financial advantage under section 135.2 of the Criminal Code 1995 (Cth).
 The maximum penalty is imprisonment for 12 months.
 More serious frauds are often prosecuted in the District Court with maximum penalties up to 10 years imprisonment.
+It is important to be transparent with your choice of criminal lawyer to represent you.

 The types of conduct that may result in a charge before the court include: